Department of Computer Science,

 Application for an extension must be made to the instructor before

 the due date (if possible).

 Assessment items must be completed individually.

 While general interaction between students is encouraged, plagiarism

-is considered to be a serious offence.
+is a breach of the Honor code.
 It is ok to talk to other

 students about general solution techniques for assignments,

 but it is not ok to copy solutions in part or as a whole.

 Plagiarism will result in a loss of marks for all guilty students